sohailcodes-ai/clutch/README.md

 Rust  → rustc  → executable → run
 ```

-The domain layer does not need to know how a language is compiled.

-It consumes the execution result.
+The competitive domain consumes execution results rather than depending directly on compiler implementation details.

-That separation makes the runtime layer replaceable.
+This keeps the runtime layer replaceable.

 ---